 Summarizing graphic organizers are easy to find on the Internet and download for free.
 Here are a few places you can look:

-- Summary Frames: This pdf file is great to use with upper elementary students who are reading in literature circles or independently.
+Summary Frames: This pdf file based on Bob Marzano’s work is great to use with upper elementary students who are reading in literature circles or independently.
 Depending on what comprehension or summarizing skill you are working on, you can give students a summary frame to practice that skill.
 For example, there are graphic organizers for sequencing story events, finding the main idea, cause and effect, and character traits.
 Students fill in the blanks about their story to create a summary frame.

 Summarizing graphic organizers can often confuse students if they are not instructed on the proper way to use them and then how to turn the notes into a summary.
 Take time to teach students how to use a graphic organizer to help them when writing, or this just becomes another problem they have to overcome before being able to get their thoughts on paper.